Introduction

 }

 Now let's start implementing the application.
-At first, create a new file in your project directory src/index.ts
+First, create a new file in your project directory src/index.ts

 .
-This is because event messages are sent using POST method.
-Note that above there is a line app.use(express.text({ type: "application/json" }))
+This is because event messages are sent using the POST method.
+Note the line app.use(express.text({ type: "application/json" }))

-that makes the server treat the requests with json content as text and not deserialize them initially because raw payload will be required for event authorization in one of the upcoming steps.
+above, which makes the server treat requests with JSON content as text and not deserialize them initially because the raw payload will be required for event authorization in one of the upcoming steps.

 const app = express();